AsgardCms/Platform/readme.md

 You have to clone this repository manually, run `composer install` and lastly `php artisan asgard:install` to start the installation process.

+Please note that the current state of the CMS doesn't have the front-end yet.
+What you can test though, is the complete backend interface.

 ### Install Platform

 ```